ReactTraining/react-stdio/README.md

 ## Environment

-Your component file (and, optionally, your render file) are loaded in a node.js environment with Babel's [es2015](https://babeljs.io/docs/plugins/preset-es2015/) and [react](https://babeljs.io/docs/plugins/preset-react/) presets already installed.
+Your component file is loaded in a vanilla node.js environment.
 If you need additional code transforms to run (e.g. using webpack or Browserify) you should create your bundle first and tell react-stdio to load your bundle instead of the plain component file.
+If you're using webpack to build your bundle, you'll want to use `"libraryTarget": "commonjs2"` in your config so the bundle exports the component using `module.exports = MyComponent`.

-Additionally, since react-stdio uses the `stdout` stream for all program output, all writes your code makes to `process.stdout` (including `console.log` statements) are redirected to `process.stderr`.
+Also, since react-stdio uses the `stdout` stream for all program output, all writes your code makes to `process.stdout` (including `console.log` statements) are redirected to `process.stderr`.

 ## Integrations

 - [Elixir/Phoenix](http://blog.overstuffedgorilla.com/render-react-with-phoenix/)
 - [Ruby on Rails](https://github.com/aaronvb/rails_react_stdio)

-If you'd like to add an integration here, please contact [@mjackson](https://twitter.com/mjackson).
+If you'd like to add an integration here, please submit a PR.